 In most green grass climates around the U.S., it gets super humid during the summer.
 It’s so humid, in fact, that many people opt to install whole-house dehumidifiers.
 These machines remove humidity when air conditioners aren’t running, improving overall summertime comfort and indoor air quality.

 Ventilation is a valuable add-on to these dehumidifiers.
-Wire in a damper, duct it to the outdoors, and set it to open at a frequency that makes sense for the home.
-You're set!
-The blower fan pulls in fresh air, which is dehumidified and filtered before it enters your living space.
+Wire in a damper, duct it to the outdoors and set it to open at a frequency that makes sense for the home.
+You’re set!
+The blower fan pulls in the fresh air, which is dehumidified and filtered before it enters your living space.

 We call this “positive pressure” ventilation because it involves pushing air into the home.